ArtistView/controller-bar/README.md

 # controller-bar
-> This project contains a replica of Spotify's lower control bar
-> Project is fully functional
+> This project contains a replica of Spotify's lower control bar.
+Project is fully functional.

 ## Related Projects